 Markup Compatibility Namespace for Package Digital Signatures

-The package implementer shall not use the Markup Compatibility namespace, as specified in Annex E within the package-specific Object element.
-The package implementer shall consider the use of the Markup Compatibility namespace within the package-specific Object element to be an error.
+The Markup Compatibility namespace, as specified in Annex E, shall not be used within the package-specific Object element.
 [M6.32]

 Format designers might specify an application-defined package part format that allows for the embedding of versioned or extended content that might not be fully understood by all present and future implementations.
 Producers might create such embedded versioned or extended content and consumers might encounter such content.
 [O6.12] [Example: An XML package part format might rely on Markup Compatibility elements and attributes to embed such versioned or extended content. end example]